-- foster positive relationships between staff and students through strong and supportive pastoral care and effective teaching methods; - ensure all staff are made aware of their safeguarding responsibilities and are adequately trainedin safeguarding procedure; - the Designated Safeguarding Lead (DSL) is the Deputy Head, Dominic Spencer, who takes regular training which is inter agency and in line with KSCMP procedures.
-Contact details: 01843 862991, dcs@wellesleyhouse.net - Joanne Parpworth, Headmistress (Deputy DSL) will act in the DSL's absence.
-Contact details: 01843 861 176 headmistress@haddondene.co.uk. - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at the School.
-Contact details: ali.khan@alphaschools.co.uk, 01494 535857 - where an allegation is against the Head, the Head must not be informed of the allegation prior contact with the chair and LADO; - staff are trained to develop their understanding of the signs and indicators of abuse; - staff know how to respond to a student who discloses abuse; - all parents/carers are made aware of the responsibilities of staff members with regard to childprotection procedures; - procedures are regularly reviewed and updated; - all new members of staff and volunteers will be given a copy of the child protection procedures.
-They will be made aware of the identity and the role of the Designated Safeguarding Lead;
+- foster positive relationships between staff and pupils through strong and supportive pastoral care and effective teaching methods; - ensure all staff are made aware of their safeguarding responsibilities and are adequately trainedin safeguarding procedure; - the Designated Safeguarding Lead (DSL) is the Deputy Headteacher, Craig Boyne, who takes regular training which is inter agency and in line with LASCP procedures.
+Contact details: email cpb@wellesleyhaddondene.co.uk - Emma Murray (Assistant Head and SENDCo) elm@wellesleyhaddondene.co.uk Nadine McBride (Nursery Manager) ndm.wellesleyhaddondene.co.uk Lisa Harries (Headteacher) Headmistress@wellesleyhaddondene.co.uk Telephone number 01843 862991 - are the Deputy DSLs and will act in the DSL's absence. - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at the School.
+Contact details: ali.khan@alphaschools.co.uk 01494 535857 - where an allegation is against the Headteacher, the Headteacher must not be informed of the allegation prior to contact with the chair and LADO; - staff are trained to develop their understanding of the signs and indicators of abuse;

-• all staff and volunteers must read and follow the Staff Code of Conduct.
+- staff know how to respond to a pupil who discloses abuse; - all parents/carers are made aware of the responsibilities of staff members with regard to childprotection procedures; - procedures are regularly reviewed and updated; - all new members of staff and volunteers will be given a copy of the child protection procedures.
+They will be made aware of the identity and the role of the Designated Safeguarding Lead; - all staff and volunteers must read and follow the Staff Code of Conduct.